UTSA Downtown Campus

 West of I-35 in the historic Cattleman Square District

-- The Downtown Campus, which celebrated its 14th anniversary in 2011, is an integral part of UTSA, offering undergraduate and graduate degree programs for residents living or working downtown.
+- The Downtown Campus is an integral part of UTSA, offering undergraduate and graduate degree programs for residents living or working downtown.

 - VIA bus service is available between both campuses, with purchase of a bus pass or pay as you go.

-- Student services include: admissions, counseling, enrollment services and financial aid, fiscal services, career services, student health, student activities and campus recreation.
+- Student services include: admissions, counseling, enrollment services and financial aid, fiscal services, career services, registrar, veterans certification, student health, student activities and campus recreation.

 - Variety of resources including a 19,000-square-foot library, instructional theater, health and counseling center, bookstore, fitness center and food service facility.